chiehwangs/gaussian-head/README.md

 >- Set `--only_head` will only perform head training and rendering.
 Before this, face_parsing needs to be performed to obtain the segmentation, this can be easily obtained at [NeRFBlendShape](https://drive.google.com/drive/folders/1OiUvo7vHekVpy67Nuxnh3EuJQo7hlSq1?usp=sharing);

 ## Citation
-If anything useful, please cite as:
+If anything useful, a star is best and please cite as:
 ```
 @misc{wang2023gaussianhead,
       title={GaussianHead: Impressive Head Avatars with Learnable Gaussian Diffusion},